tataraba/mariomunoz/README.md

 -   📧 You can reach me at pythonbynight@gmail.com

 ### Working on
-Prepping for a talk and tutorial at PyCon US 2023.
+Decompressing from PyCon 2023.
+Working on [PyHAT - Awesome Python htmx](https://github.com/PyHAT-stack/awesome-python-htmx)

 ### Currently Learning
 - More [htmx](https://htmx.org)